ROCm/HIP/docs/understand/programming_model.rst

 resources for the threads: the Arithmetic Logical Units (ALUs), register files, caches and shared memory for efficient communication between the threads.

-The following defines a few hardware differences between CPUs and GPUs:
+The following describes a few hardware differences between CPUs and GPUs:

 * CPU: